CSc-71010-Spring-2025/Syllabus/syllabus.md

 ## Homework

 The course will include several written assignments and programming projects.
 Each will be assigned in Blackboard along with submission instructions.
-Assignments will be uploaded to Blackboard and the programming projects will be uploaded to GitHub classroom and submitted via Gradescope.
+Assignments will be uploaded to Blackboard and the programming projects will be pushed to GitHub classroom.
 The exact instructions will follow.
 The projects must include command-line instructions on how to run the program.

 ### Notes